Good Advice is Priceless

 ABZ, IO, SCIES, IBZ and LuDi - these abbreviations stand for centres whose professional staff have the answers to just about any question students care to ask about university life.
 Prospective students often go straight to the Academic Counselling Centre for Study and Career Development (ABZ) which, like the International Office (IO), is responsible for all disciplines at the university.

-A how-to guide to studying: at the ABZ, the General Academic Guidance and Career Service offer a broad range of services for students at all stages of their university career and beyond.
+The ABZ, the General Academic Guidance and Career Service, offer a broad range of services for students at all stages of their university career and beyond.
 The teams are aware of the demands of everyday university life and at the same time offer courses to help students improve their chances on the job market after graduation.
-They also provide training for older students to develop key skills and organise orientation seminars or guided tours of the university's labs and institutes for school students.

 Specific advice relating to the faculties is available throughout the university.
 Some faculties, however, have set up their own separate facilities, like the Support Centre for (Inter)national Engineering Students (SCIES) especially for the engineering sciences.